IsNull/TSM-Alg/README.md

 TSM-Alg
 =======

-Contains various algorythm implementations which had to be created during study of masters degree.
+Contains various algorithm implementations which had to be created during study of masters degree.